pippinbarr/pippinbarr.github.io/content/cv/index.md

 ## Books

+1. Barr, P. _Playing the Variation Game, Or How I Learned to Stop Worrying and Love Game Design_.
+The Mit Press.
+(Under contract)
 1. Barr, P. _The Stuff Games Are Made Of_.
 The MIT Press.
 2023.
 1. Lessard, J. and Barr, P. _Les grands classiques de l'épouvante en mots cachés_.
 Les Éditions Goélette.
 2021.
 1. Barr, P. _How to Play a Video Game_.
 Awa Press, 2011.